Ser'Darius Blain

 Ser'Darius William Blain (born March 10, 1987) is an American actor.
-He is best known for his role as Anthony "Fridge" Johnson in the Jumanji film series, appearing in the sequel entries Jumanji: Welcome to the Jungle and Jumanji: The Next Level.
+He is best known for his role as Anthony "Fridge" Johnson in Jumanji: Welcome to the Jungle and its sequels.
 Blain is also recognized for his portrayal of Galvin Burdette in the first season of The CW series Charmed.

 Early life

 Blain started acting at the age of 12 when he helped his mother rewrite the script for a school play.
 His mother, a middle school English and drama teacher, cast him in the lead which caused him to "catch the bug".
 Blain credits this with overcoming his shyness, "l was a super shy boy to the point where I'd hold on to my mother's skirt as a little boy [...]
 I'd always watched TV and wondered what that must be like".
 In 2007, his girlfriend convinced him to attend Actors, Models & Talent For Christ which got him into New York Conservatory for Dramatic Arts where he met his manager.